-Wine corks: We have a bucket full of corks, and they get used here on an almost daily basis here.
-The hooligans like to drop them into empty juice jugs and through wrapping paper tubes.
+We have a bucket full of corks, that we use for, fine motor, dropping and sorting activities.
 A cork on its own makes a great stamper.
 We’ve used them before to stamp polka-dots onto our crafts, simply by dipping them in paint.
 This is how they turned out when I glued some foam pieces onto them.
 Aren’t they pretty?

 For stamping, you can use an actual stamp pad, but we also like to use our paint dabbers.
-We just swiped the paint dabber over the foam piece, and it made for perfect stamping!
+Just swipe the paint dabber across the foam shape, and you’re go to go!

 Happy Homemade Stamping!

 Follow the Hooligans on Facebook, Pinterest and Twitter, and click SUBSCRIBE in my sidebar to receive our posts by email!